Within the warmth of home, I sit amazed

 Petals and love falling slow like soft snowflakes

-A little change and time is all it takes,
+A little change in season is all it takes,

 But will these roses bloom again in a new morn?